-For additional technical, procedural, and contact information available only to NSP members and patrols, log in to the website using your member ID and password, then select "Member Resources > Education Resources >Telecommunications" to view the restricted material.
+For additional technical, procedural, and contact information available only to NSP members and patrols, including purchasing radio equipment, log in to the website using your member ID and password, then select "Member Resources > Education Resources >Telecommunications" to view the restricted material.

 Patrollers everywhere agree that radio communications are essential for effective ski patrolling.
 The prompt investigation of reported accidents, the need for additional personnel and/or equipment at the scene, and the coordination of transportation of the injured for further treatment, are but some of the patrolling activities for which radio communications play a vital role.